-Making Sense of Colorado Winter Traction Laws
+Making Sense of Colorado’s UPDATED Winter Traction Laws in 2025

-As the leaves start to fall and temperatures drop, winter in Colorado starts to knock on our doors.
-Before we know it, the high country is blanketed with a layer of white and the lifts at the resorts start turning again.
 For many places, winter storms grind communities to a halt until public works crews can clear the roads of snow.
 In Colorado, we live for big storms in the mountains to fuel some of our favorite activities.
 When the snow comes, it encourages us to hop in our cars and head towards I-70 so that we can enjoy a powder day on our favorite mountain or enjoy the fresh snow in the backcountry.
 However, icy surfaces, low visibility and freezing temperatures make travel during winter storms treacherous and dangerous.

-In 2019, Colorado Governor Jared Polis signed a bill into law updating the Colorado traction law.
-The traction law was put into place to help mitigate the dangers of driving on I-70 during winter storms and help keep travelers safe.
 The Colorado Department of Transportation (CDOT) is the authority around whether the law is in effect or not.
 CDOT will enact the Passenger Vehicle Traction Law when during mild to moderate snowstorms.
 During severe winter storms, CDOT will implement the Passenger Vehicle Chain Law right before they close the highway.

 Titus Adventure Company loves winter sports and wants to help you get outside safely during the winter.
 We’ve broken down the two main winter traction laws below to help you better understand what each law means for you in plain English.

-All vehicles traveling on Colorado highways
+All commercial AND passenger vehicles traveling on Colorado highways.

-When in effect, all vehicles traveling on the highway must have a tire tread depth of at least 3/16” and at least one of the following;
+When in effect, all vehicles traveling on the highway must have a tire tread depth of at least 3/16” AND at least one of the following;

 Four-wheel drive (4WD)